How to calculate cost per mile as an owner-operator truck driver

 Total variable costs

-Step 3: Determine how many miles you drove.
+3. Determine how many miles you drove.

-For sake of this example, we are going to say you drove a total of 10,000 miles last month.
+For the sake of this example, we are going to say you drove a total of 10,000 miles last month.

 The sample spreadsheet now looks like this: